 I would like to welcome you personally to my website.
 I have designed the website to be as informative as possible, whilst being easy to navigate and interesting to browse.

 Of course there is no substitute for a face-to-face meeting or consultation to talk about the procedure you have in mind or the area that you are concerned with, but I hope that the material I have written here provides you with a detailed platform to start your research into plastic surgery.
-As you will see, I consult in a number of different areas in Kent and Sussex, but principally in Tunbridge Wells, East Grinstead, Canterbury and Hythe (in East Kent).
+My principle base is at Purity Bridge in Tunbridge Wells, but I also consult at the McIndoe Centre in East Grinstead and at One Ashford in Ashford.

 I endeavour to provide a holistic approach, tailored to each individual, as plastic surgery is not only a physical transformation, but can also effect a psychological or emotional change.
 Please visit the other pages on the website that discuss this in more detail, as I feel this is an important, and often neglected, part of the process.